-☐ Arrange for an on-site visit or phone conversation with your nonprofit partner.
+☐ Arrange for an on-site visit or phone conversation with your nonprofit partner by September 1st.

 After signing up for your specific projects, each Project Team Leader is responsible for scheduling a visit/phone conversation to the appropriate nonprofit partner prior to Day of Action.
 The purpose of the visit/conversation ensures that: